MicrosoftDocs/SupportArticles-docs/support/azure/azure-container-instances/container-group-restart-killing-event-interruption.md

 ---
 title: Container group intermittently restarts
-description: Provides a solution to an issue where Azure container group is unexpectedly stopped and restarted due to killing event interruptions. ms.date: 02/22/2024 ms.reviewer: tysonfreeman, v-weizhu ms.service: container-instances
+description: Provides a solution to an issue where an Azure container group is unexpectedly stopped and restarted due to killing event interruptions. ms.date: 02/22/2024 ms.reviewer: tysonfreeman, v-weizhu ms.service: container-instances